sanskrit/raw_etexts_english/blogs/manasataramgini/2017-07-01_a-note-on-the-asterisms-forming-the-nake1b9a3atra-s.md

 +++
-title = "A note on the asterisms forming thexa0nakṣatra-s"
+title = "A note on the asterisms forming the nakṣatra-s"

 +++
 In Hindu tradition the ecliptic is divided into 27 parts of